paulremo/NRPMHandbook/_sources/mechanical/handbook/rp/structural_models_equations.md

 In \[BR81\],\[BR87\] it is stated that the POD curve may be interpreted directly as the cumulative distribution function of the crack size after inspection.
-This approach leads to the same result as Equation 10‑56 when assuming a noninformative (positive) uniform prior distribution for the initial crack size.
+This approach leads to the same result as Eq. {eq}`Equation 3.56` when assuming a noninformative (positive) uniform prior distribution for the initial crack size.